Florida State Road 50: Lake County and western Orange County

 Eastbound SR 50 at the interchange with US 27 in Clermont, in July 2011.
 The interchange was rebuilt by FDOT between 2012 and 2014.

 Upon entering Lake County, SR 50 maintains its rural surroundings as it runs through unincorporated communities such as Sloans Ridge, but even after running through Stuckey those characteristics diminish as the road moves further east.
 Within the City of Mascotte, the name of SR 50 changes to West Myers Boulevard.
 After the former Orange Belt Railway right-of-way crosses the road, a multiplex with State Road 33 begins at CR 33(Bluff Lake Road), where SR 50 suddenly becomes a four-lane divided highway named East Myers Boulevard.
 After the intersection with Atlantic Avenue, SR 33-50 also acquires the name Broad Street.
 These two names are shared until the road enters the city limits of Groveland, and Myers Boulevard terminates.
 The divider is widened further at a BP gas station in a former fork in the road when SR 50 becomes a pair of one-way streets in Downtown Groveland.
 Eastbound SR 33-50 becomes Orange Street, while westbound SR 33-50 remains Broad Street.
 After passing by Lake David the road intersects State Road 19.
 The two streets that carry two directions of SR 50 merge again at the east end of the multiplex with State Road 33.
 Broad Street continues to take SR 50 further east as a four-lane divided highway.
-Roughly two blocks east of CR 565A, the road crosses into the City of Clermont, where it passes two developments before dipping down slightly and to the southeast to run over the Palatlakaha River between Lakes Hiawatha and Palatlakaha, the latter of which has a trailer park on the eastbound line.
-Motorists can see the Florida Citrus Tower well before the intersection with CR 561(12th Street), where the tower itself can be found on the north side.
+Roughly two blocks east of CR 565A, the road crosses into the City of Clermont, where it passes two developments before dipping down slightly and to the southeast to run over the Palatlakaha River between Lakes Hiawatha and Palatlakaha, the latter of which has a trailer park on the eastbound lane.
+Motorists used to be able to see the bell towers of the Clermont Blessed Sacrament Catholic Church well before the intersection with CR 561(12th Street).
+The church is on the northwest corner, but today both the church and its bell towers are obstructed by trees.
 Three intersections later at West Avenue the road turns directly east again in front of Center Lake to the north side and two blocks north of Lake Winona on the south side.
 After passing by Crystal Lake to the north SR 50 runs along the north edge of Lake Sunnyside, where it then runs southeast before reaching an unnumbered interchange with US 27.